 Near St Germans

-If you would like us to post a picture of your dog enjoying their Railholiday, please send an email to email@example.com.
+If you would like us to post a picture of your dog enjoying their Railholiday, please attach it to an email to firstname.lastname@example.org.